 Montessori Academy Inc. Board Members:

 Montessori Academy, Inc. traces its roots back to 1967.
 It was that year that founder, Eileen Bernstorf, helped open a Montessori school in the Metropolitan Nashville marketplace.
 From its inception, there was a desire to “do it right” in the Montessori realm, leading to Montessori Academy being the first and only school in the Nashville area to be fully accredited by the American Montessori Society (AMS).
 This drive for a fully implemented Montessori education led the school to expand their program through the eighth grade, when a significant percentage of Montessori schools nationally stop before first grade.
 In early 2015, recognizing the need for a strong and authentic Montessori program in Clarksville, TN, the organization opened a satellite school, Amare Montessori.
 Amare is also fully accredited through AMS and has steadily grown every year since its inception.
 Also, in 2015, the Montessori Training Center of Brentwood (MTCOB) was opened.
 MTCOB commenced with an Early Childhood program, now accredited through MACTE (Montessori Accreditation Council for Teacher Education) and affiliated with the American Montessori Society.
 The Infant Toddler training program launched in 2017.
-MTCOB offers professional development opportunities for teachers in addition to the certification programs and looks toward further expansion over time.
+MTCOB offers professional development opportunities for teachers in addition to the certification programs.

 Montessori Academy, Inc. will continue to grow and seek ways to further Montessori education in our region.
 We strive to be outspoken advocates for a philosophy of education developed over a hundred years ago by Dr. Maria Montessori that is continually validated by current research as providing an outstanding lifetime education for the whole child.